-The workshops are held weekly for four consecutive weeks and are available Monday through Thursday and on Saturdays.
+The workshops are held weekly for four consecutive weeks and are available Monday through Saturday.

 We use Zoom for the online classes and Basecamp to communicate and share work.
 Basecamp is a great way to communicate, sharing documents, links to relevant information, PowerPoints and drawings.
 We receive an email as soon as a student or parent submits a question, drawing or document.

 How to sign-up

 Please contact us at Arc101ForKids@proton.me.
 We will discuss with you your student’s topic of interest and the days and times that are convenient for your family.

 The sessions are made up of four hours total of time online with a teacher.
 The exception is the Computer Drawing class which is 6 hours of class time.
 This amount of time allows us to present the subject to the student, work with them as they sketch their ideas, draw their plans to scale and provide the student time to gain model-making skills or a computer generated drawing.

 The fee for the four one-hour individual sessions is $175 USD or the equivalent amount in all other currencies.
 The fee for the 6 hour Computer Drawing class is $215.
 The one requirement is that the fee is to be paid no less than 48 hours before the first class begins because we need the confirmation to prepare for the class.